microfan1/CROWN/README.md

 ### 5.1 Example and Data Loading:
 1. 180 stocks with 150 trading records;
 2. 3 factors with 150 observations;
-3. Let Tracking Error constraint equals 0.2;
+3. Let Tracking Error constraint equals 0.5;
 4. Let sum of first 10 weights equals to 0.2 for weights constraint.
+5. Let delta equals to 0.5 for risk aversion parameter in weight only problem.

 For data loading below, feel free to change them (or load your own data in similar format):